Breadcrumb

 • Our office will determine the amount you can borrow based on available funding and number of eligible students attending UC Riverside each year.

-• You can borrow every year you're an eligible student until you receive a maximum of $20,000 in DREAM loans.
+• You may be eligible to borrow every year you are an eligible student until you receive a maximum of $20,000 in CA Dream Loans.

-The DREAM Loan interest rate is 4.53% in 2019-20 (matches the Federal Direct Subsidized Stafford Loan).
-If you borrow through the DREAM loan program in 2019-20, the interest rate will not change for that loan.
+The CA DREAM Loan interest rate is 6.53% and changes every July 1st (matches the Federal Direct Subsidized Loan).
+If you borrow through the CA DREAM Loan program in 2023-2024, the interest rate will not change for that loan.
 However, the interest rate for future loans may be different.

 Who is Eligible?